Anith-G/experience-manager-sites-optimizer.en/help/sites-optimizer.md

 ![Experience Manager Sites Optimizer](./assets/sites-optimizer/hero.png){align="center"}

-Experience Manager Sites Optimizer helps you optimize your AEM websites for performance, accessibility, and SEO.
+Adobe Experience Manager (AEM) Sites Optimizer is a cloud-based service that analyzes and improves the performance of websites built on AEM.
+It identifies areas where page loading, component usage, and content delivery can be improved, helping customers enhance their website's performance and reduce maintenance and update costs.
+By using Sites Optimizer, customers can ensure a smooth and reliable online experience, which is important for maintaining engagement and conversions.

 <!-- CARDS